madmak2005/acc-manager-server/README.md

 This REST/ WebSocket server is used to download the data described in the "ACC Shared Memory" documentation.
 You need to have Assetto Corsa Competizione game to see the real data.

 ## Java Version
-Java 14 just because of new 'Switch' format usage
+Java 15 just because of new 'Switch' format usage.
+BTW I like living on the edge :)

 ## How to start
 1. Use Spring Tool Suite